chikanwawueze/Genre-Field/README.md

 My website I created called Genre Field.
 # 🎶 GenreField

-Welcome to **GenreField**, a site dedicated to exploring and diving deep into different music genres and subgenres.
+Welcome to **GenreField**, a site made for exploring and diving deep into different music genres and subgenres.
-The goal is to showcase how genres mix, evolve, and what makes each sound unique.
+The goal is to showcase how genres mix, marinate, and what makes each sound unique!

 👉 **Check out the live site here:**
 [https://csn220001.wixsite.com/genrefield](https://csn220001.wixsite.com/genrefield)